Short biographies of the ten members of Cambridgeshire ACRE’s Board can be found below.

 Nick lived in Norfolk until he left in 1968 to pursue his career in accountancy but he has always maintained close links with East Anglia through his family.
 After a three year overseas assignment with a firm of accountants, he joined Unilever in 1972 and worked for them for 20 years in various auditing and commercial roles.
 After leaving Unilever, he ran his own interim management accounting business for 4 years.
 Latterly he worked for 9 years in Africa for two small groups of companies in commercial and management capacities.
 He retired to Ely in 2006 and has been a trustee of St Peters Church in Ely since 2007.

 Mike joined the Board in 2006.
 He is the Chairman and Founder of Eurotech International Group Ltd in Cambridge, specialising in supplying internationally, scientific instruments, didactic systems and complete technical/medical laboratories to research, industry and high educational establishments.
-Mike is a past Chairman of Horningsea Parish Council and is one of two Cambridgeshire ACRE Board Rural Champions for Rural Economy and Social Enterprise.
+Mike is a past Chairman of Horningsea Parish Council.

 Hugh is currently Archdeacon of Huntingdon and Wisbech and joined the Cambridgeshire ACRE Board in 2009.
-He has a special interest in community assets and acts as one of the Board’s Rural Champions in this area.
 In his day-job, Hugh has responsibility for the care of the clergy and church communities in the north and west of the diocese.
 He is also occupied in practical and legal matters such as parish boundaries, diocesan finance, clergy housing and reordering of church interiors.